-Picture this: you’re a direct seller or multi-level marketer, but you’ve received some about what expenses you can write off as direct seller tax deductions and now… you’re not sure (and maybe even feeling a little paralyzed).
+Picture this: you’re a direct seller or multi-level marketer, but you’ve received some conflicting information about what expenses you can write off as direct seller tax deductions… and now?
+You’re confused and looking for answers…

-Yes?
 Then you’re in the right place!
-I work with creative small business owners and soloproneurs (including direct sellers), and I wanted to share some information to help you out!
+I work with small business owners and soloproneurs (including many direct sellers), and today I want to share some information to help you out!

 Because I know that when you take the time to learn all about your business tax deductions, you’ll likely benefit to the tune of thousands a year–and who doesn’t want that?